QueensCoder/learn-docker/README.md

 II: Create and build docker images

-How to create a Docker Image:
+    A. How to create a Docker Image:

     Make Docker file which is a plain text file

     specify base image

     run commands to install additional programs

     specify command to run upon start of container

+    B. Docker Build Cache

+    if you build another image based on the docker file that has not been changed docker will use the cache to build the image

+    if a command is changed in the file the cache will be used up until that command any command after that command will not use the cache to build

+    in order to use the cache more often you can try to make all the changes towards the end of the file

+    C. Tagging a Docker Image

+    to give a name to the created container you can do

+    docker build -t name .

+    the convention is docker build -t *your_docker_id*/*repo/project_name*:*version* .